gdemin/comprehenr/README.md

 # List comprehensions in R

-Package provides 'Python'-style list comprehensions for R. It uses usual R loops (`for`, `while` and `repeat`) and usual `if` as list producers.
+Package provides Python-style list comprehensions for R. List comprehension expressions use usual loops (`for`, `while` and `repeat`) and usual `if` as list producers.
 Syntax is very similar to Python.
 The difference is that returned value should be at the end of the loop body.

 ```R
 # rather useless statement - squares of even numbers